Spain says markets shutting it out, seeks EU help for banks

 Prime Minister Rajoy has also voiced concern that Spain cannot continue to finance itself indefinitely on the market at such high borrowing costs.

-He has repeatedly called for urgent action, which is understood to be aimed at the European Central Bank to revive its bond-buying program or inject more liquidity into the financial system.
+He has repeatedly called for urgent action, which is understood to be aimed at the European Central Bank to revive its bond-buying programme or inject more liquidity into the financial system.

 Spain is pressing for a direct European rescue for its banks, without the government having to go through he humiliation of asking for help, but Germany has appeared to rule out such a "bailout lite" for the euro zone's fourth biggest economy.

-Finance chiefs of the Group of Seven leading industrialized powers held emergency talks on the euro zone debt crisis on Tuesday, with Spain being one of the main concerns.
+Finance chiefs of the Group of Seven leading industrialised powers held emergency talks on the euro zone debt crisis on Tuesday, with Spain being one of the main concerns.

 EU AID FOR BANKS